Jordan-Eckowitz/boil-cli-docs/docs/how-it-works.md

 **Template arguments can be called within file names, folder names and within any file's content** using template argument placeholders.

-The placeholders are defined by wrapping them in triangles.
+The placeholders are defined by wrapping them in `___`.
 The placeholders will be replaced with the user-provided argument values when the boilerplate files and/or folders are generated.

 ```
-<| argument |>
+___argument___
 ```

 ## Template Functions